Are We Role-Playing On Life’s Stage?

 Social media – the stage where we all become directors, actors, and critics of our mini-productions.
 We curate our feeds, filter our photos, and craft our captions to present the best possible version of ourselves to the world.

-Social media has turned us all into method actors, living our roles 24/7.
+Social media has turned us all into method actors, living our characters 24/7.
 We’re constantly performing, even when we’re alone, because who knows when the next photo op might arise?

 Now, let’s talk about the 9-to-5 grind.
 Your job title?
 That’s your character description.
 What are your daily tasks?
 Those are your lines and stage directions.
 And that promotion you’re after?
-That’s just moving up to a bigger role in the company play.
+That’s just moving into a bigger part at the company.

 We put on our “professional” persona like it’s a costume, complete with power suits and practiced smiles.
 We learn the lingo, master the handshake, and perfect the art of small talk by the water cooler.

-But here’s the thing: sometimes, we get so good at playing our professional roles that we forget to clock out.
+But here’s the thing: sometimes, we get so good at playing the professional parts that we forget to clock out.
 We bring our work personas home, and suddenly, we’re directing board meetings at the dinner table.

 Relationships are where things get really interesting.
 We’ve all got our scripts – the “how was your day” dance, the “I’m fine” lie, the carefully choreographed steps of a first date.

-1. Self-awareness: Start by recognizing when you’re playing a role.
+1. Self-awareness: Start by recognizing when you’re playing a part.
 Catch yourself in the act.

 2. Question your motivations: Ask yourself why you’re behaving a certain way.
 Is it because it’s truly you or because it’s expected of you?